CameronL97/Biological_weapon/README.md

 6. Append landed bacteria to a new list - Completed

-7. Write new list to CSV - Failed
+7. Write new list to CSV - Failed (only writes 1 X and Y coordinate to the list)

 8. Produce density plots - Completed (with random numbers)